gaf3/pi-k8s-automation/nandy-v2.md

 As complex as Chore or Act, just missing a little info.

 - id
-- label - Human readbale
+- label - Human readable
 - kind - "chore", "act"
 - data - Containing what's needs for either, including field values (not just data)